kaheilam/Space-Survival/README.md

 # Space-Survival

-This game was creaded by using Pygame and Python.
+This game was created by using Pygame and Python.

 Notes: Images and soundtracks that used in this game is not fully uploaded due to copyright.